Get Started

 - Help prevent health problems or manage chronic health issues, like diabetes.

-- Refer you to other doctors, as needed.
+- Refer you to other doctors when you need it.

 Over time, your PCP will get to know your health history and help you make good choices so you can stay well.

-Use the Provider Directory to find a doctor and pick your Primary Care Provider (PCP).
+Use the Provider Directory to find a doctor and pick your primary care provider (PCP).
 You may need a referral from your PCP before making an appointment with a specialist for non-emergency care.
-Call your PCP to find out if a referral is required.
+Call your PCP to find out if you need a referral.

 There are three ways to look for a provider: